Educating future leaders in innovation management

 START with Business Modelling (Capstone)

-Current Challenges in Innovation Management (Hauptseminar) Summer Term (PStO 2015)
+Current Challenges in Innovation Management (Hauptseminar) (PStO 2015)

 Betriebswirtschaftliche Forschung (Innovation Management) (Hauptseminar) (PStO 2024)